skbadhe/CodeAssignmentPyramed/README.md

 MySQL to be run at localhost:3306
 DBName - "chitter"

-Tables -
+Tables-
-	1.users - To store user related data
+1. users - To store user related data
-	2.userpass - to store user's login/password
+2. userpass - to store user's login/password
-	3.chits - to store chits by users
+3. chits - to store chits by users

 Query to create tables-